-On-demand access to 8 pre-recorded lectures, readings and reflective activities to explore on your own time.
-Get 12-month access to the Therapy That Liberates learning community.
+On-demand access to 8 pre-recorded lectures, readings and reflective activities to explore when it works for you.
+Connect in Real-Time with Shawna Murray-Browne and DTBF Co-Facilitators.
+Get 4-month access to the Therapy That Liberates Network and Library.

 Transform what you do, how you do it and who you do it with.

 Network of 200+ Folk, Ready to Grow Together

 Library of over 35+ Teachings on Liberatory Praxis